13suits/HardBank-frontend-v0.1/README.md

 We define such transactions to be <b>fully on-chain</b> or <b>full-chain</b>.

-Purchasing an NFT for ETH is an example of a full-chain transaction: when the two assets are exchanged, both sides of the transaction (the NFT to buyer and the ETH to seller) are recorded on the blockchain -- the entire transaction is represented, in full, on the blockchain.
+Purchasing an NFT for ETH is an example of a full-chain transaction: when the two assets are exchanged, both sides of the transaction -- (i) the NFT to buyer and (ii) the ETH to seller -- are recorded on the blockchain: the entire transaction is represented, in full, on the blockchain.

 Currently, there are many providers which allow crypocurrency to be used to purchase physical products.
 In these cases, the transfer of the cryptocurrency from the purchaser to the merchant (or payments provider) is recorded on the blockchain; however, there is no information on the blockchain regarding the product that was purchased.